ImYoungBin/learning/README.md

 # learning

-Running in Ubuntu
+Running in Ubuntu from coding trainee
-coding trainee